-Once you are happy with what you created with the free online database, you can publish the entire online database app by pasting an embed code on your website, CMS or blog where you want the data to appear.
+Once you are happy with what you created with the free online database, you can publish the entire database app by pasting an embed code on your website, CMS or blog where you want the data to appear.
 With very little effort, you can plot data on Google maps, generate charts and customize the design.

 Increasing Exposure to Your Data